 This tool creates an effect similar to the use of the gradient filters that you can place across a camera lens.
-You can use it to, for example, change the character of a scene by color toning the sky.
+You can use it to, for example, change a picture's mood by changing part of its tinting or exposure.